 Exceptional Needs Dental Services (E.N.D.S.) has been in operation since 1995.
 It began when the state Medicaid Program, Oregon Health Plan (OHP), introduced adult dental services as a covered benefit.
 The E.N.D.S. partners developed a model to deliver dental care to patients residing in long term care facilities, group and foster homes.
 The four participating Oregon dental care organizations include: Capitol Dental Care, Managed Dental Care of Oregon, CareOregon Dental and Willamette Dental.
 Today E.N.D.S. provides services throughout Western Oregon; from Portland to Medford, including some coastal areas.
-Routine checkups are arranged for patients in over 900 different care facilities throughout the region.
+Routine checkups are arranged for patients in over 1,200 different locations throughout the region.

 Who E.N.D.S.
 Serves

 Exceptional Needs Dental Services provides dental care for seniors and people with disabilities who are unable to be treated in an office setting.
 The E.N.D.S. program accommodates the dental care needs of patients who are afflicted with any number of medical conditions.
 Patients may have one or more of the following medical diagnoses: intellectual disability, developmental delay, Alzheimer’s, dementia, cerebral palsy, heart problems, anxiety, quadriplegia, cervical spine injury, schizophrenia, anemia, and hypertension.

 Exceptional Needs Dental Services has been in operation for more than 23 years.
 E.N.D.S. has a network of 24 providers which includes: 12 dentists, 4 denturists, and 8 expanded practice dental hygienists.
 Currently, there are over 3,000 E.N.D.S. patients of record living in 17 counties throughout Oregon.